-Examples for Display and Dissemination:
+Examples of Patient Education Material for Display and Dissemination:

 There are many ways to display and disseminate information through screens, posters, and handouts.
 Below are some useful posters that can be displayed and disseminated in the hospital.
 They are available in regional languages and can be downloaded from our website. (www.patientsforpatientsafety.in/infographics.php).